19th Century Nottingham (1800 – 1899)

 3 July 1878

-Nottingham and District Tramways Company Ltd started public operation of Nottingham’s first horse drawn tramcars between St Peter’s church and Trent Bridge
+Nottingham and District Tramways Company Ltd started public operation of Nottingham’s first horse drawn tramcars.
+There were two services operating from St Peter’s Church connecting the main railway stations of the day; one running to Trent Bridge and the other to London Road via Station Street.

 1879